griffinbrookshire/C-Programming-Projects/README.md

 # C-Programming-Projects
-a collection of my projects from C/C++ programming class at NC State
+A collection of my projects from C/C++ programming class at NC State

 1. Ballistics Calculator prints a ballistics table to the console that describes the flight pattern of a projectile launched with a user specified initial velocity.